History of Pune: Peshwa rule (1714–1818)

 In 1714, the Maratha ruler Shahu appointed Balaji Vishwanath, a Chitpavan Brahmin, as his Peshwa.
 Around the same period, Balaji was gifted the area around Pune by the grateful mother of one of Shahu's ministers, the Pantsachiv, for saving the latter's life.
 In 1720, Baji Rao I, was appointed Peshwa, as a successor to his father, by Shahu.
 Bajirao moved his administration from Saswad to Pune in 1728, and in the process, laid the foundation for turning what was a kasbah into a large city.
 Before Bajirao I made Pune his headquarters, the town already had six "Peths" or wards, namely, Kasba, Shaniwar, Raviwar, Somwar, Mangalwar, and Budhwar.
 Bajirao also started construction of a palace called Shaniwar Wada on the eastern bank of the Mutha River.
 The construction was completed in 1730, ushering in the era of Peshwa control over the city.
 The city grew in size and influence as the Maratha rule extended in the subsequent decades.
-During this period, in addition to being the administrative capital of the Confederacy, the city also became the financial capital of the Confederacy.
+During this period, in addition to being the administrative capital of the Confederacy, the city also became the financial capital.
 Most of the 150 bankers or "savakars" in the city belonged to the Chitpavan or Deshastha Brahmin communities.

 The city gained further importance as the Maratha dominance increased across India under the rule of Bajirao I's son, Balaji Baji Rao, also known as Nanasaheb.
 After the disastrous Battle of Panipat in 1761, Maratha influence was curtailed.
 At that time, the Nizam of Hyderabad looted the city.
 The city and the empire recovered during the brief reign of Peshwa Madhavrao I. The rest of the Peshwa era was full of family intrigue and political machinations.
 The leading role in this was played by the ambitious Raghunathrao, the younger brother of Nanasaheb who wanted power at the expense of his nephews, Madhavrao I and Narayanrao.
 Following the murder of Narayanrao on the orders of Raghunathrao's wife, in 1775, power was exercised in the name of the son of Narayanrao, Madhavrao II, by a regency council led by Nana Fadnavis for almost the rest of the century.
 For most part, the Peshwa rule saw the city elites coming from the Chitpavan Brahmin community.
 They were the military commanders, the bureaucrats, and the bankers, and had ties to each other through matrimonial alliances.